GENESIS-AI-Hub/OpenBeavs/CONTRIBUTING.md

     ```
     The backend will be available at `http://localhost:8000`.

-#### Frontend (Open WebUI)
+#### Frontend (OSU Genesis AI Hub)

-For detailed setup and development instructions for the Open WebUI frontend, please refer to `front/README.md`.
+For detailed setup and development instructions for the OSU Genesis AI Hub frontend, please refer to `front/README.md`.

 ## Branching & Workflow
 Our workflow is GitFlow.